 Domestic Minor Sex Trafficking is an illegal, underground issue that is incredibly complex and under reported.
 According to the FBI, the average girl who becomes involved in sexual exploitation is between the ages of 12 and 14, and that some 293,000 American youths are at risk of becoming victims of sex trafficking.
 Further, the FBI reports that the business of human sex trafficking has become much more organized and violent.
 The women and young girls sold to traffickers are locked up in rooms or brothels for weeks or months, drugged, terrorized, and raped repeatedly.
 These continual abuses make it easier for the traffickers to control their victims.
 The captives are so afraid and intimidated that they rarely speak out against their traffickers, even when faced with an opportunity to escape.

 Girls with Grit is focused on providing free prevention programs and outreach to educate children about the realities of sex trafficking and arm them with strategies needed to avoid becoming victims.
 Our programs recognize that the key to keeping children safe is to reach them before traffickers do.
-Girls with Grit will facilitate prevention programs in Central Texas with a focus on reaching higher risk populations such as kids in Foster Care and other social services systems.
+Girls with Grit facilitates prevention programs in Central Texas with a focus on reaching higher risk populations such as kids in Foster Care and other social services systems.
 Ultimately, all children, especially girls, are at risk for being targeted by sex traffickers and will benefit from the Not a #Number curriculum that Girls with Grit will deliver.

 How You Can Help